peterjunpark/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 RCCL is likely already installed on your nodes, but you can build the latest version from source at https://github.com/ROCm/rccl
 (RCCL does require ROCm to already be installed.)

-Install UCX
+Install UCC
 -------------

-UCX is used with MPI for communicating over different types of RDMA enabled interconnects like RoCE and InfiniBand.
+UCC is used with MPI for communicating over different types of RDMA enabled interconnects like RoCE and InfiniBand.

 .. code-block:: shell